The Complete Guide to Efficient Payroll Processing

 8. Payroll Reporting:

-• Report payroll details to the ATO using the Single Touch Payroll (STP) system each time employees are paid.
-This report must include salaries and wages, PAYG withholding, and superannuation information.
+• Report payroll events to the ATO using Single Touch Payroll (STP) each time employees are paid.
+STP submissions include wages, PAYG withholding, and superannuation information.
+See ATO STP guidance here.

 9. Record Keeping:

-• Maintain accurate and comprehensive records for each employee for seven years, including wage calculations, deductions, and payment histories, as required by Australian law.
+• Keep accurate payroll records for at least seven years, including pay calculations, deductions, and payment histories, as required by Australian law.

 10. Year-End Processing and Adjustments: